How to Set Up Webmin on the Raspberry Pi

 Raspberry Pi Webmin

 Webmin is excellent if you wish to have a web-based interface for system administration.
-It removes the need to manually edit configuration files and makes administration a lot easier.
+It removes the need to edit configuration files manually and makes administration a lot easier.

-You can easily setup, modify and control applications such as an Apache HTTP server, SQL, Postfix, DHCP, PHP and many other software packages.
-These require a bit of setting up so check out the Webmin wiki page once you have it installed.
+You can easily set up, modify, and control applications such as an Apache HTTP server, SQL, Postfix, DHCP, PHP, and many other software packages.
+These require a bit of setting up, so check out the Webmin wiki page once you have it installed.

 Equipment List